sveltia/sveltia-cms/README.md

 - PDF documents are displayed with a thumbnail image in both the Asset Library and the Select File dialog, making it easier to find the file you’re looking for[^38].
 - Assets stored in an entry-relative media folder are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].
 - Hidden files (dot files) don’t appear in the Asset Library[^47].
+- You can add assets using the Quick Add button in the upper right corner of the application.

 ## Compatibility